- Search The Registry

-He entered Wiley College in Marshall, Texas in 1930, and graduated in 1934 with a Bachelor of Arts degree.
+He entered Wiley College in Marshall, Texas, in 1930 and graduated in 1934 with a Bachelor of Arts degree.
 Sweatt was regarded as one of the most brilliant students at Wiley College.
 In 1936 he became a teacher and substitute principal in Cleburne, Texas.
-In 1937 he attended the University of Michigan in order to become a physician.
-He enrolled in a number of challenging graduate courses including bacteriology, immunology, and preventative medicine; by the end of his first academic year, he had completed twelve semester hours with a B+ average.
-In the summer of 1938, Sweatt became a postal carrier and decided not to return to the University of Michigan due to the severe winters and remained in Texas.
+In 1937 he attended the University of Michigan to become a physician.
+He enrolled in several challenging graduate courses, including bacteriology, immunology, and preventative medicine; by the end of his first academic year, he had completed twelve semester hours with a B+ average.
+In the summer of 1938, Sweatt became a postal carrier, decided not to return to the University of Michigan due to the severe winters, and remained in Texas.

 In April 1940, he married his high school sweetheart, Constantine Mitchell, and bought a house.
 Like his father, his first interaction with the law was because of his concern with the practices within the Postal Workers Union.
 “Concerned with discrimination against Blacks in the post office, where a worker had to be a clerk before promotion to a supervisory position and where blacks were systematically excluded from such positions, Sweatt challenged these practices in his capacity as local secretary of the National Alliance of Postal Employees.

 During the early 1940s, he participated in voter registration drives and raised funds for lawsuits against the white primary.
 Post offices stopped promoting Blacks to supervisory positions by systematically excluding them from clerical positions that would make them eligible to be promoted.
 Sweatt wrote several columns for the Houston Informer and was a local secretary of the National Alliance of Postal Employees; Sweatt was concerned with discrimination and challenged these practices.